-You can also contact our Privacy Officer at the email address or mailing address listed at the bottom of this Policy and ask us to specify what information we have about you and to delete certain information about you from our records.
+You can also contact our Privacy Officer at the email address or mailing address listed at section 10 of this Policy and ask us to specify what information we have about you and request to delete information about you from our records.
 Please let us know what information you would like us to remove from our databases or otherwise let us know what limitations you would like to put on our use of your personal information.

 Please note that we may need to retain certain information for mandatory record keeping purposes and/or to complete any transactions that you began prior to your request.
 There may also be residual information that will remain within our databases and other records, but such residual information will no longer be tied to your identity.

-- Data retention and security
+6. Data retention and security

 We take a lot of measures to protect your personal information.
 If you suspect someone else is using your account, let us know.

 If you have reason to believe that your interaction with us is no longer secure (e.g., if you feel that the security of any account you might have with us has been compromised), please immediately notify us of the problem by contacting our Privacy Officer using the contact details listed at the end of this Policy.
 We will retain your personal information for the period necessary to fulfill the purposes outlined in this Policy, unless a longer retention period is required by law.

-- Links to other websites
+7. Links to other websites

-- Children’s online privacy protection
+8. Children’s online privacy protection

 We do not knowingly collect or use any personal information from any children under 13 years of age.
 If we become aware that we have unknowingly collected personal information from a child under the age of 13, we will make commercially reasonably efforts to delete such personal information from our database.

-- Cross-border transfers
+9. Cross-border transfers

-- How to contact us
+10. How to contact us

 The best way to get in touch with our Privacy Officer is to email our Help Centre.
 We’d love to hear your questions, concerns, and feedback about this policy.
 If you have any suggestions for us, feel free to let us know by contacting us at email@example.com or writing to the following address: